 Parents looking out for early signs of autism and developmental delays should understand that their anxiety is normal and good.
 In fact, without parental worry, symptoms connected to conditions like Autism Spectrum Disorder (ASD) might be missed, meaning lost chances for early intervention.
-But sometimes parents can also become hyper-focused.
+But sometimes parents can also become hyper-focused on early signs of autism.
 Too much vigilance, mixed with a loose understanding of ASD diagnoses, can cause some parents to mistake certain developmental issues for signs of autism.

 “Diagnoses evolve,” says Dr. Andrew Adesman Chief of Developmental & Behavioral Pediatrics at the Steven & Alexandra Cohen Children’s Medical Center of New York.
 He admits the evolution may be officially slow.
 After all, it took 16 years for ASD to become officially recognized in the 2013 edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 However, practitioners who work with children every day are quicker to recognize emerging conditions.
 “Sometimes parents make the mistake of focusing on one symptom that might lead them to one diagnosis, not considering what other clinical criteria go into making a given diagnosis,” Adesman says.

 So, before parents latch on to the idea that their kid is “on the spectrum,” it’s important for them to consider what are called diagnostic mimics.
 There are several conditions that could cause a child’s ASD-like symptoms but are unrelated to the disorder.

 Autism-Like Language Delays Might Be Linked to Hearing Problems